 Their playful, elegant aesthetic has garnered acclaim from some of the world’s leading publications including Architectural Digest (US, Germany & France), The Wall Street Journal, The New York Times, FT Weekend, The World of Interiors, American, British and Turkish Vogue, Vogue Living, House & Garden, Elle Decoration (UK, Sweden & France), Corriere Della Serra and Telegraph Luxury.

-Sir Elton John created the Elton John AIDS Foundation (EJAF) almost 25 years ago.
+Sir Elton John created the Elton John AIDS Foundation (EJAF) 25 years ago.
 Through hard work and with the help of its generous friends and supporters, the foundation has raised more than $350 million to combat stigma, prevent infections, provide treatment and services, and motivate governments to end AIDS.
-In November 2016, the honour was presented to Secretary General of the United Nations Ban Ki-moon as well as philanthropists Steve Tisch and Frank Giustra.
+In November 2017 to celebrate the 25th anniversary of the foundation, the honour was presented to Elton John himself.